-Aloke Ray QC
+Aloke Ray KC

 “Clients describe him as “strong, commercial and very articulate” with “excellent cross-examination skills” and “a good lead advocate with excellent knowledge of arbitration processes”.
 (Chambers Asia Pacific)

-Aloke is a Partner in the Firm's International Arbitration Practice and was recently appointed Queen's Counsel.
+Aloke is a Partner in the Firm's International Arbitration Practice and was recently appointed King's Counsel.
 After having led the Firm's Arbitration Practice in Asia for many years, Aloke is the Co-Head of the Arbitration Practice in London.
 He has represented clients as lead counsel under the rules of all major arbitral institutions, with particular experience of the oil and gas, power, construction and financial services sectors.

 Aloke has been ranked as a leading arbitration lawyer in the Asia Pacific region, Singapore, Indonesia and India by Chambers Asia Pacific and Asia Pacific Legal 500 for many years.